diptangsu/Sorting-Algorithms/README.md

 ## Radix Sort
 Radix sort is a non-comparative integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value.
 A positional notation is required, but because integers can represent strings of characters (e.g., names or dates) and specially formatted floating point numbers, radix sort is not limited to integers.

+## Bogo Sort
+Also known as Permutation Sort.
+Stupid Sort, Slowsort, Shotgun Sort, or Monkey Sort, Bogosort randomly generates permutations of the input and checks if it is sorted until it generates one that happens to be sorted by chance.
+Not meant to be an efficient sort, Bogosort is largely used for educational purposes and for comparison to actual sorting algorithms for contrast.
+It has a best case of O(n) where the list is already sorted, an average performance of O((n+1)!) and an unbounded worst case performance.

 # Contribute
 1. Fork this repository
 2. Clone it